pkarsy/rcCalibrator/README.md

 > chmod +x osccal
 ```

+Note that if you use a newer Arduino version (downloaded somewhere in your harddrive), the installation is more difficult (Edit Makefiles etc) .
+It is much
+easier to also install the debian/ubuntu provided packages for this project, as they can coexist.

-Optionally put he "osccal" executable to the PATH.
+Optionally put the "osccal" executable to the PATH.
 In most desktop oriented distributions
 a symlink is enough:
 ```sh
 # if the ~/bin does not exist "mkdir ~/bin" and then logout and login again